-At IUB, you have the opportunity to study philosophy in a department that is perennially ranked among the top 25 in the country.
-The department's research profile is well balanced, and the faculty distinguishes itself from other top programs with its commitment to integrating serious work in the history of philosophy with central methods and issues of contemporary analytic philosophy.
+At IUB, you have the opportunity to study philosophy in a department whose research profile is well balanced, and whose faculty is committed to integrating serious work in the history of philosophy with central methods and issues of contemporary analytic philosophy.

 The Department of Philosophy has strengths in: